-The Impact Of Prior Residence History In Permanent Residence Cases
+The Immigration Consequences Of Residence History In Green Card Cases

 Although most immigrants understand the meanings of illegal entry and overstaying, many do not grasp how the legal rules for unlawful presence and out of status can impact efforts to winning permanent residency.

 The United States Citizenship and Immigration Services (USCIS), the government agency responsible for processing green card applications, closely scrutinizes immigrants’ history of residence to ascertain if such violations of immigration laws have occurred.

 Since the concepts of unlawful presence and out of status can have a vastly different impact on your green card card case, this article outlines key issues you should know about their points of divergence.

 What Is Unlawful Presence?

 If the government claims an immigrant is unlawfully present, they are referring to someone who is physically present in the United States without authorization.

 This means he or she entered the country without being admitted, paroled, or inspected.

 The definition of unlawful presence also includes situations where an immigrant entered using fake documents or providing false information, or remained in the U.S. after the period of his or her temporary visa expired.

 Any foreign national who is admitted accrues unlawful presence as of the date an immigration judge or USCIS terminates their status,